sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/to-conclude.md

 We've covered the following to get you started with the Tyk Cloud way of managing Tyk deployments:

-* We've created a new Organisation
+* We've created a new Organization
 * We've added a Team
 * We've added an Environment, including a Control Plane and an associated Cloud Data Plane and deployed them
 * We've added a very simple API to the Control Plane Dashboard and tested it via the first Cloud Data Plane